 - Bio-active substances | Highly hazardous pesticides (HHPs); Glyphosate; Neonicotinoids; Triclosan and Environmentally persistent pharmaceutical pollutants (EPPPs).

 By order of intervention.
-Additional Member State Representatives to be confirmed.

 Director, Industry and Economy Division, UN Environment Programme

-Head, Global Affairs Section, Federal Office for the Environment, Switzerland
+Waste and Chemicals Focal Point, Federal Office for the Environment, Switzerland

 Head of Division, Environment Directorate, Organisation for Economic Cooperation and Development

 Director, Hazardous Substances Sub-division, Waste and Hazardous Substances Management Division, Pollution Control Department, Thailand